Why travel to Northern Portugal?

 - Porto: Is the second largest city of Portugal after Lisbon and the capital of Northern Portugal, here you can taste some of the finest wines in the country.
 The city was declared a World Heritage Site by UNESCO in 1996.

-Our food, wine and walking experts have chosen the best tours, experiences, hotels, wineries, etc... based around walking, food and wine vacations in Northern Portugal.
+In this Northern Portugal travel guide, our food, wine and walking experts have chosen the best tours and experiences based around walking, food and wine vacations in Northern Portugal.
 You can check our list of the best food tours to Northern Portugal and recommended historic hotels in the sections of this Northern Portugal travel destination guide.
+Please contact us if you have any questions!

 Capital of Northern Portugal: Porto